-Have aircraft electrically grounded before refuelling by attaching the earth (ground) lead to the engine exhaust pipe.
+Have aircraft grounded before refuelling.
 Be aware that most airfield refuelling equipment is laid out for larger diameter tank filler necks and high flow rates.
 To avoid contamination, use a funnel with strainer and/or filter when refuelling from canisters.
-In order to top-off both tanks allow flow levels to balance-out.